 In the process of this programmatic and political transformation of FXB Brazil, other needs for action were identified to impede the destruction of the family and the consequent increase in the institutionalization of children infected by HIV in situations of extreme social and economic vulnerability.
-From this new institutional core, the implantation of activities for adults and youth infected or affected by the epidemic from needy communities surrounding the institution’s headquarters, was initiated for the purpose of significantly decreasing existing social and economic fragility.
+From this new institutional core, activities for adults and youth infected or affected by the epidemic were initiated to improve social and economic fragility.

 - Develop professional qualification activities to generate alternate income, focusing mainly on the area of weaving.

-- Broaden the coverage and improve the quality of actions focusing on HIV and AIDS prevention and assistance, geared toward the population groups most vulnerable to the epidemic.
+- Broaden the coverage and improve the quality of actions focusing on HIV and AIDS prevention and assistance, geared towards the population groups most vulnerable to the epidemic.

 - Broaden knowledge and community mobilization about relevant topics for improving the quality of life of impoverished communities in terms of healthier food, preservation of the environment and new methods for reusing recycled materials.